Mark-Turner0/Enigma-Machine-Simulation/README.md

 # Enigma Machine Simulation

 A basic simulation of the Enigma machine used by the Wehrmacht.
-You select the gear numbers and plugboard settings, and then use your computer keyboard to type in your plaintext.
+You select the gear numbers, initial orientations, and plugboard settings, and then use your computer keyboard to type in your plaintext.
 The screen acts as the upper keyboard on the Enigma, which lights up with the ciphertext.

 ## Usage

-`python main.py`
+`python main.py` or `python3 main.py`

 ## Prerequisites